 Kevin Goldstein at Baseball Prospectus breaks down the good and the bad of Patterson, while rating him a 3 star prospect and the 8th best within the Cubs organization,

 The Good: Patterson can beat you in many ways offensively.
 He can hit for average, draw a decent amount of walks, steal a base at the right opportunity, and he surprises many with the amount of juice in his bat.
-His best tool is his speed, but he has no major weaknesses at the plate or on the basepaths.
+His best tool is his speed, but he has no major weaknesses at the plate or on the basepaths.'No major weaknesses', although there really aren't many absolute strengths either.

 The Bad: Patterson's defense has always been a concern, and he was moved to the outfield because of his defensive shortcomings as much as he was moved there in order to increase his versatility.
 He still struggles against good left-handers.